melzayet/ais-design-guide/README.md

 ### Resource Organization and Centricity

-- Consideration: Will I have one central Integration team/environment(subscription) or will I push some integrations down to app or business teams?
+- Consideration: Will I have a single central integration team / environment(subscription) or will I push some integrations down to app or business teams? or is it both?
   - There are pro/cons to each direction:

     - Centralized Integration
       - Easier to maintain and monitor
       - Can hit platform limits faster
       - Some roles or resources can introduce bottlenecks or single points of failure
     - Hybrid/Decentralized Integration
       - Provides more agility and autonomy to app/business teams
+      - Clear ownership of data and integrations by app/business teams
       - Might be an overkill for a small organization or low number of integration workloads
-    - Clear ownership of data and integrations by app/business teams
       - Requires more standardization and automation across app/business teams

 ### Security and Roles